polterguy/micro/README.md

 # Micro

-Micro is a microscopic CSS and Ajax framework.
-It can be used stand alone as a pure CSS framework, but is also a perfect companion with [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
+Micro is a microscopic CSS and Ajax framework for Phosphorus Five.
 Micro builds upon a `container/row/col` structure, and is such quite similar to Bootstrap CSS, but is significantly smaller in size, and created around the _"flexbox CSS model"_.
-The last point makes it a more modern CSS framework than Bootstrap.
-Micro is also extremely easy to skin, due to its clever use of CSS variables, making it easy to modify any aspect of your HTML hierarchy, by simply creating your own skin, and override a couple of CSS variables.
+Micro is easily skinned, due to clever use of CSS variables.

 ## Installation